April 26, 202610 min

 • DM responses: Direct messages need human context and tone.
 Automation will get you banned.

 The rule: Automate the posting.
 Engage manually.
-Platforms reward authentic, human interaction—automation of that signals spam.
+Platforms reward authentic, human interaction.
+Automation signals spam.

 Common questions